ryanfung06102/Pacman/README.md

-Press IERG3810.uvprojx to open the file
+Download Keil uVision5 and press IERG3810.uvprojx to open the file